javidel/modern-data-warehouse/json/json.md

     ![Copy token](./images/save-token.png)

 7. We have stored the credential, now we need to find and store the location of where the data is stored.
 We will share this info with the Autonomous Database so it can load it.
 Let's go back to the **Object Storage**.
-Go from the **Oracle Cloud Console Burguer Menu** and after **Buckets** section.
+Go from the **Oracle Cloud Console Burger Menu** and after **Buckets** section.

     ![Go to Object](./images/go-to-object.png)